mdunham64/Reverse_Echo_Server/README.md

 To start the program, navigate to the correct directory (client or server).
 Once there, type make and you will be given either a server executable or client executable pending which directory you are in.
+I have included an executable as well within each respective directory.

 First run the server, by typing ./server <listening_port_number>